m7xer/handy/README.md

   - create a templated map
   - add augmented/freq info/approx distances on tool tips, radii
   - centre the map on the provided location
-- allow for custom output folder for all the csv/json
-- calendar with local net info
-  - populate SOI = stations of interest
-- generate elevation LOS graphs for repeaters using https://developers.google.com/maps/documentation/elevation/overview?hl=ru
-- refactor so it's more maintainable, use ramda for neater list processing, make js adhere to [standard](https://www.npmjs.com/package/standard).
-- grc files for various flows (maybe in a different sdr project)
 - web app
-  - geo location
-  - cached repeater list
+  - geolocation
+  - map centering
+  - address lookup
-- web serial programming of channels (EEPROM)
+- direct (web) serial programming of channels (EEPROM)
   - quansheng UV-K5
   - baofeng UV-82
   - OTG mode from phone/tablet? electron app or PWA?
+- populate SOI = stations of interest
+- generate elevation LOS graphs for repeaters using https://developers.google.com/maps/documentation/elevation/overview or https://wiki.openstreetmap.org/wiki/Open-Elevation
+  - expand to allow any 2 points (or link to a site that can do so in the short term)

+### NFRs
+- refactor so it's more maintainable, use ramda for neater list processing
+- lint to adhere to [standard](https://www.npmjs.com/package/standard)
+- swap out request module for fetch
+- convert to modules or at least rename as .cjs
+- cached repeater list
+- build/bundle process for web
-  - cable evaluation, find reliable versions
+- programming cable evaluation, find reliable versions to link to (eg. FTDI )

+#### out of scope
+- allow for custom output folder/filename for all the csv/json (if using script directly can be tweaked anyway)
+- calendar with local net info
+- grc files for various flows (maybe in a different sdr project)